s4b7r/s4b7r.github.io/_posts/2018-04-30-welcome-to-jekyll.markdown

 {% endhighlight %}

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].

+*[Post script, 2021-05-08]* This GitHub page was left here a long time ago.
+Today I am playing with Jekyll, themes, layouts & co. again.
+Let's see what comes next...

 [jekyll-docs]: https://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll